trendct-data/occupation-wages-states/stories/story_AR.md

 Its lowest-paying jobs include <span class='occ_title_em'>combined food preparation and serving workers, including fast food</span>, <span class='occ_title_em'>lifeguards, ski patrol, and other recreational protective service workers</span>, and <span class='occ_title_em'>cooks, fast food</span>.
 After adjusting for cost of living, those occupational groups make $20,504,  $20,526, and  $20,252, respectively.

-<span class='occ_title_em'>Airline pilots, copilots, and flight engineers</span> have seen the largest decline in wages.
-Between 1999 and 2015, the adjusted median annual salary dropped from $-1 to $98,580.
-That's a change of about -9,858,100 percent.
+<span class='occ_title_em'>Chiropractors</span> have seen the largest decline in wages.
+Between 2001 and 2015, the adjusted median annual salary dropped from $118,307 to $44,580.
+That's a change of about -62 percent.

 Meanwhile, <span class='occ_title_em'>judges, magistrate judges, and magistrates</span> saw the sharpest increase in wages in Arkansas.
 Income went up 350.33 percent between 1999 and 2015 from $28,186 to $126,930.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inArkansaswas among <span class='occ_title_em'>Real estate sales agents</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 117100 percent to 1,170.
+The biggest decline for any job category in Arkansas was among <span class='occ_title_em'>Statistical assistants</span>.
+In 1999, there were 2,040 employees.
+But by 2015, that figure declined 98.53 percent to 30.

 The jobs that had gained the most employees was health specialties teachers, postsecondary.
-There were 1,512 percent more workers in 2015 as compared to 2004.
+There were 1,512 percent more workers in 2015 as compared to 2005.
 Overall, the total number of workers grew from 80 to 1,290 in Arkansas.